 Throughout the remainder of the 19th & 20th centuries, Hannibal was a bustling center for livestock, grain and lumber as well as cement and shoes.
 The Atlas Portland Cement Company, located in the nearby unincorporated company town of Ilasco, made the cement for the Empire State Building and Panama Canal.

-The town has other distinctions as well.
-In the Broadway musical Damn Yankees, Hannibal was the hometown of the protagonist’s assumed persona (Shoeless Joe from Hannibal, MO).
-In television, Hannibal was the hometown of Col. Sherman T. Potter (portrayed by actor Harry Morgan) on the long-running comedy series, M*A*S*H. Hannibal was also the birthplace of singer and actor Cliff Edwards (“Ukelele Ike”) and ‘The Unsinkable Molly’ Brown.
-Other natives include inventor Bill Lear and NBA basketball coach Cotton Fitzsimmons.
+Hannibal is the hometown of other notables.
+In the musical Damn Yankees, Hannibal was the hometown of the protagonist’s assumed persona, Shoeless Joe from Hannibal, MO.
+Hannibal was the hometown of Col. Sherman T. Potter (portrayed by actor Harry Morgan) on the comedy series, M*A*S*H. Hannibal was also the birthplace of singer and actor Cliff Edwards (“Ukelele Ike”).
+Margaret Brown -The Unsinkable Molly’ Brown was also born here.
+Other natives include inventor Bill Lear, of Lear Jet fame and NBA basketball coach Cotton Fitzsimmons.

 Hannibal is also home to some pretty famous structures.
 The Mark Twain Memorial Lighthouse was constructed in 1933.
 Presidents Franklin Delano Roosevelt, John F. Kennedy, and Bill Clinton each lit the lighthouse.
 Rockcliffe Mansion sits high upon a hill in Hannibal and is listed on the National Register of Historic places.
 The Mark Twain Boyhood Home & Museum marked its 100th anniversary in 2012.
 Because of the Museum and Mark Twain, both American and international tourists come to Hannibal.
 Last year, visitors came from fifty states and seventy-nine different countries.